nikitha0808/ResearX/README.md

 # ResearX

-A computer-use agent that reads new arXiv papers on topics you care about, reviews them like a top-conference reviewer, and turns the result into:
+A computer-use agent that reads latest arXiv papers on topics you care about, reviews them like a top-conference reviewer, and turns the result into:

-- a **Trello list** of papers to read, each card cover showing the paper's main architecture figure, and
+- a **Trello list** of papers to read with the main architecture and a summary, and
-- a **Miro board** that grows over time — papers as colored circles, idea sticky notes between them connected by thick lines.
+- a **Miro board** for storyboarding ideas that grows over time — papers as colored circles, idea sticky notes between them connected by thick lines.

 You trigger a run by adding a list to a Trello board.
 The list name is the topic.